zhlbn42/SOC-SIEM-lab/cases/ssh-brutforce/incidents/INC-001-ssh-bruteforce-success.md

 - screenshots/bruteforce-alert-rules.jpg

 ## Why it matters
-If this was a real server, a success right after a lot of failures can mean the account got compromised.
-After that the next риск — попытки sudo / создание нового юзера / persistence.
+A success right after many failures can indicate account compromise.
+The next risk is post-login activity such as sudo usage, new users, or persistence.

 ## What I would do as a SOC analyst (simple)
-1) Check if the attacker IP is expected (admin/VPN range) or unknown.
+1) Check whether the source IP is expected (admin/VPN range) or unknown.
-2) If it’s unknown + there is a success:
+2) If unknown + success:
    - treat as high priority
    - block the IP (temporary)
    - reset/rotate the `vagrant` creds (or disable the account)
 3) Look for post-login activity:
    - sudo usage
    - new users
-   - changes to ssh keys / cron
+   - changes to SSH keys / cron
-4) Create a short case/ticket with the evidence and escalate if I see any persistence or privilege escalation.
+4) Create a short case/ticket with evidence and escalate if I see persistence or privilege escalation.

 ## Improvements (next step)
-- Parse `source.ip` and `user.name` into real fields (right now IP/user is mostly inside the message).
+- Parse `source.ip` and `user.name` into fields (right now IP/user is mostly inside `message`).
-- Tune the brute-force rule (suppression/grouping) so it doesn’t spam alerts.
+- Tune the brute-force rule (suppression/grouping) to reduce alert spam.
-- Later: make a real correlation rule “fail burst → success” by same IP + user within a short time window.
+- Add a correlation rule: “fail burst → success” by same IP + user within a short time window.